ShakedLub/FreeViewing/README.md

 #### &#x20; Experimental code:

-&#x20; The experimental code can be found in:
-FreeViewing\\ExpMain\\Experiment\\RUN\_ME\\Code
+Location: FreeViewing\\ExpMain\\Experiment\\RUN\_ME\\Code

 a.
 Run Run\_BuildImageOrder() in the command window, in order to create ExpDesignAllSubjects.mat that has trial randomization for all participants in advance.

 b.
 In Run\_FV\_CFS.m change parameters:

 DEBUG\_CODE=0; (1 run with debugging, 0 run without debugging)

 WANTED\_FPS=100; %Hz (change according to your screens refresh rate)

 c.
 Run the code by running the function: Run\_FV\_CFS(1) in the command window.

 Comments:

--Psychtoolbox should be installed to run the code
+\-Psychtoolbox should be installed to run the code

--To run the code without the eye tracker do not change anything in the GUI -To run the code with an eye tracker change in the GUI: Eye tracking method: eye tracker, Choose "restart trials on fixation break".
+\-To run the code without the eye tracker do not change anything in the GUI

+\-To run the code with an eye tracker change in the GUI: Eye tracking method: eye tracker,

+Choose "restart trials on fixation break".

 &#x20;